ebassi/halting_problem/content/gnome/who-makes-gtk-2016-05.md

 best GLib release ever in terms of supporting Windows — both for cross and native compilation, using autotools and the Microsoft Visual C compiler suite.
-If you can build an application for Windows as reliably as you can on Linux, it's because of the work of them.
+If you can build an application for Windows as reliably as you can on Linux, it's because of their work.

 #### GTK+